proconsule/nspindexer-connect/README.md

 edit config.template.ini and rename in config.ini

-copy resulting nro and config.ini to a folder in /switch directory of your Switch
+copy  nro and config.ini to a folder in /switch directory of your Switch

 Enjoy